 As well as hiding your IP address, a good VPN uses strong encryption to protect all your internet activity and financial and personal details.
 ExpressVPN and CyberGhost are among the many VPNs that use industry-standard 256-bit encryption along with DNS leak protection to make sure that no one can access your sensitive information while you’re surfing the internet.
 Encrypting your data means that even if a cyberthief were able to hack into the VPN tunnel and intercept it, he would not be able to understand it at all.

 The best anonymous VPNs include a zero logs promise which makes your browsing activity even more private.
 A zero logs policy means that the VPN itself doesn’t store any of your identifying information so that it can’t hand over details of your internet activity to the government, even if it was pressured to do so.
 Given that some countries like China, and even the US, have tracked down criminals and undesirables using data from a VPN service, this is an important feature.

 Surf the Internet Privately Today

 Keeping your internet activity private isn't an impossible dream.
-By using a top VPN, you can browse the internet privately and securely whenever you’d like.
+By following certain steps, like deleting cookies and using a top VPN, you can browse the internet privately and securely whenever you’d like.